-College Students and Substance Abuse - Drug Rehab in Palm Beach
+College Students and Substance Abuse

 For many young college students, going to school is the first time they leave their parent’s nest.
 It is a time of freedom, soul searching, and experimentation in all forms.
 However, this newfound freedom causes some young adults to begin engaging in risky behaviors.
 Recreational drug abuse, prescription drug abuse, and binge drinking are all typical issues that you can find on college campuses.